Patricia Wettig: Career

 Wettig has starred in a number of made-for-television movies, include Taking Back My Life: The Nancy Ziegenmeyer Story (1992) and Parallel Lives (1994).
 She played the role of Laurel Stevenson in the 1995 Stephen King's miniseries The Langoliers.
 Later in 1995, she returned to television with a leading role of tough female judge in the CBS drama series Courthouse.
 Wettig intended to leave the show due to "creative differences", with sources saying that she wanted the show to be more of a star vehicle for her, rather than an ensemble cast, but the show was cancelled before her character could be written out.

 In 2002, Wettig was a regular cast member in the short-lived Bravo drama series Breaking News.
 From 2002 to 2004, she played the recurring role of CIA psychotherapist Dr. Judy Barnett on Alias (on which her husband was an executive producer and director).
 From 2005 to 2007, Wettig appeared in 18 episodes of Fox television drama, Prison Break, playing fictional Vice President Caroline Reynolds.
 She turned down Fox's offer of becoming a series regular on Prison Break in order to pursue the ABC comedy-drama series Brothers & Sisters, which debuted in September 2006.
 Wettig starred in the series as the Walker family patriarch's mistress, Holly Harper.
-She left the show midway through the show's fifth and final season after her character executive Holly Harper followed her daughter to New York along with her fiancé David played by real life husband Ken Olin.
+She left the show midway through the show's fifth and final season after her character Holly followed fiancé David (played by Wettig's husband Ken Olin and daughter Rebecca to New York.

 In 2012, Wettig joined the national tour for Larry Kramer's production, The Normal Heart.
 In 2014, she starred in the unsold the CW drama pilot Identity opposite Ahna O'Reilly In 2019, she played a leading role in the episode of Netflix anthology series Heartstrings.
 In 2020, ABC ordered a sequel for Thirtysomething and Wettig was set to return alongside Olin, Timothy Busfield and Mel Harris.